 Start at the bottom of the CV.
 Above the bottom margin of the last page of each resume is typically a line about a candidate’s hobbies, travels or interests.
 “Look for people who have multi-functional backgrounds, multicultural experience and wide interests.
 Most hiring managers focus on depth of experience, but breadth is critical for creativity,” says Grant.

-“In a study comparing all the 21st century Nobel-Prize-winning scientists with their colleagues from their era, the breakthrough scientists were significantly more likely to be involved in the arts than the latter: twice as likely to play a musical instrument, seven times as likely to draw or point, twelve times as likely to write fiction or poetry, and 22 times as likely to perform as dancers, actors or magicians.
+“In a study comparing all the 21st century Nobel-Prize-winning scientists with their colleagues from their era, the breakthrough scientists were significantly more likely to be involved in the arts than the latter: twice as likely to play a musical instrument, seven times as likely to draw or paint, twelve times as likely to write fiction or poetry, and 22 times as likely to perform as dancers, actors or magicians.
 Curious people are drawn to self-expression, but there’s also evidence that training in the arts can help you see things differently as a scientist,” says Grant.
 “In another study, the most innovative fashion designers were distinguished by experience abroad — not traveling or living abroad, but time working abroad — which gave them opportunities to incorporate new concepts into their designs.
 Originals are fusions of their varied interests.
 They are multidisciplinary makers, thinkers and doers.”

 Look for diversity of role models — and distribution of their impact.
 “Asking a candidate what his role model would do is a way to assess how he thinks outside his own perspective.
 Yet how many people now are thinking from first principles by asking what would Elon Musk do in this situation?” asks Grant.
 “The challenge is not to get locked into one of those examples but to internalize and cycle through multiple people’s thought processes.
 That’s actually the way that I was taught to contribute knowledge as a researcher.
 I’d review my work from the perspectives of a few of my mentors — Jane Dutton, Brian Little, Rick Price — and imagine what questions they would ask.
 Internalizing these perspectives leads to a more convincing set of ideas, often with new, original insights.
 That process helps you move beyond the limitations of your instincts.
 Originals find role models who think differently and can read about or learn from them directly.”